ZAdamMac/piminder/README.md

 # Piminder
 A minimal-functionality heads-up-display/dashboard utility for the Raspberry Pi, premised on the [Pimoroni GFX Hat](https://shop.pimoroni.com/products/gfx-hat).
 This utility operates a small Flask-based RESTful API and provides two helper modules, `monitor` and `helpers`, allowing local scripts and cron jobs to display messages on the HAT in a structured way.
 Initial development is by [Arcana Labs](https://www.arcanalabs.ca).
 Development is very casually ongoing, with minor incremental improvements as they become desired within the lab.

+## NOTICE: Github End of Life
+The version of the project hosted on github is no longer being actively maintained and has been scheduled for truncation (removal of branches and notices apart from this readme file).
+The authoritative main repository of this project is [Arcana Labs' Forgejo](https://forgejo.arcanalabs.ca/zadammac/piminder).
+Please redirect your upstream branch definitions to that repository.
+In the days to come, the remaining files from this repository will be removed and purged from the commit history on Github.
+This has been done because of GitHub's decision to allow for - and encourage - the training of proprietary large language model code generation systems on codebases where the licensing implicitly (or often explicitly) does not permit such conversion.

 ## Fitness for Risk
 Piminder is intended for use as a small-scale monitoring utility in a lab/private subnet capacity only.
 It is not hardened for or intended to for use with a WAN or direct exposure to the internet, and should be protected by a reverse proxy and other traffic shaping rules at all times if present on such a network.
 The release version, 1.0 and later, includes TLS capabilities.
 It is strongly recommended you read the documentation fully before configuring and using this product.